From Vision to Reality: The Story of the Blue Ridge Parkway

 Harmonizing with Nature: The Rustic Simplicity Design

-The designers planned everything along the parkway to enhance the natural beauty, including fences, guardrails, tunnels, bridges, and stone-lined ditches.
+The designers planned everything along the parkway to enhance the region's natural beauty--from fences and guardrails to tunnels, bridges and stone-lined ditches.
 They recruited master stone masons from Italy and Spain to cut and lay the decorative stonework.
-The parkway's structures were designed to be rustic and simple to blend in with nature.
-The purpose was to elevate the parkway's overall appearance.
+All the structures along the parkway were designed to be rustic and simple--in harmony with nature.

 “The idea is to fit the Parkway into the mountains as if nature has put it there,” Abbott said.